Witczxx/teacher_dashboard/README.md

 Built with R Shiny (and a little HTML/CSS), the dashboard features a clean and modern design.

+For more details on how I created the dashboard, feel free to check out my project_report.Rmd file!

 ## Background
 The dashboard is based on a real use case, where only three key parameters were recorded by a teacher in a calendar app: student name, proficiency level, and session start/end times.